President - C. Lowell Spence

-The Northern Michigan Chapter of the Sons of the American Revolution celebrates its 27th anniversary since founding in 1989.
-Based in the Traverse City area, its membership numbers about 70 Compatriots who are from the northern Lower Michigan as well as the Upper Peninsula.
+The Northern Michigan Chapter of the Sons of the American Revolution celebrates its 30th anniversary since founding in 1989 by Col Ervan Amidon, the Chapter's First President, and the chapter has one its founding members still active.
+Based in the Traverse City area, its membership numbers about 90 Compatriots who are from the northern Lower Michigan as well as the Upper Peninsula.
 Members represent communities from Tawas to Manistee, from Houghton Lake to Mackinaw City, from Iron Mountain to Drummond Island, and as far away as New Mexico, California, Florida, Indiana, Texas, Washington D.C., Colorado, and Wyoming.
 No matter where you live, the Northern Michigan Chapter invites you to explore your heritage and become a member of the Sons of the American Revolution.

 The Northern Michigan Chapter supports the mission of the National Society Sons of the American Revolution and the Michigan State Society Sons of the American Revolution, which support historic preservation, patriotism, and education.

 Traverse City is located at the base of East and West Grand Traverse Bay in the northwest part of Michigan's Lower Peninsula.
 The Reverend Peter Doughtery started the first permanent settlement in 1839 on the Old Mission peninsula shortly after Michigan became the 26th state of the Union in 1837.
 Incorporated in 1891, Traverse City has since accumulated a number of nicknames, including: Traverse, "T.C.", The Cherry Capital (of the World), Cherryland, The Coast Guard City, The Queen City (of the North).